 Ways To Beat The Heat

 On a hot day, not everyone has access to sit at home in the air conditioning or jump in a swimming pool.
-Here are a few effective and affordable ways to beat the heat and stay safe:
+Here are a few effective and affordable ways for heat related illness prevention: